Opposite of NOVEL – 35 Antonyms With Sentence Examples

 Hackneyed Novels can introduce us to new ideas and perspectives.
 She was tired of the hackneyed plots in popular books.

-READ: Opposite of PEER - 35 Antonyms With Sentence Examples
+READ: Opposite of AROMA - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of NOVEL